yshui/runa-adventure/src/variance-p1.md

 Having a lifetime parameter attached to a trait makes the trait so much harder to work with - I only realized after a lot of hardship fighting with the borrow checker.

-Let me give you an example I recently encountered.
+Here is an example I recently encountered.

 I tried to make my code generic over some sort of "lockable" types.
-Like a `Mutex<T>`, you can call `.lock()` on it, and after you locked it there is a set of methods you can call on `T`.
+Like a `Mutex<T>`, which you can call `.lock()` on, and after you locked it there is a set of methods you can call on `T`.
 I didn't want to lock the user into a predetermined `Mutex` type, so I came up with this trait:

 ```rust
 trait Lockable {